MobilePorting/FNF-JS-Engine-Mobile/README.md

 ## Welcome

-Hello and welcome to JS Engine Mobile's github repo, where you can download the port and make spammy charts or have fun with the engine.
+Hello and welcome to JS Engine Mobile's github repo, where you can download the port and play spammy charts or have fun with the engine.

-This contains lots and lots of customizable and features built in to JS Engine Mobile, if you wanna see most of them listed, you can see it below this text
+This contains lots and lots of customizable and features built in to JS Engine, if you wanna see most of them listed, you can see it below this text

 # Features/Performances in JS ENGINE